NBCUniversal Media Group: Universal Studio Group

 Universal Studio Group, formerly NBCUniversal Content Studios, was formed in October 2019, with Bonnie Hammer (formerly a chairman of NBCU Direct-to-Consumer and Digital Enterprises) as chairwoman and George Cheeks (co-chairman of NBC Entertainment) as vice chairman.
-This new unit consists of Universal Television, Universal Content Productions, and Universal International Studios.
+This unit consists of Universal Television, Universal Content Productions, and Universal International Studios.
 Cheeks would also retain NBC's late night programming.

 The Content Studios made its first overall deal worth nine-figure with Seth MacFarlane's Fuzzy Door production company in January 2020.
-Universal Content Productions was assigned the lead with Fuzzy Door for TV with NBCU outlets including the Peacock streaming service and outside outlet.
+Universal Content Productions was assigned the lead with Fuzzy Door for television with NBCU outlets including the Peacock streaming service and outside outlet.
 Vice-chairman Cheeks in mid-January 2020 leaves the studio.
 It is announced that Pearlena Igbowke unveiled the group.
 A new overall deal with Jordan Peele and his Monkeypaw Productions company has been signed more recently.

+Universal Content Productions launched UCP Audio, a podcast studio, in 2019.
+The studio was renamed USG Audio in 2021.
+You Didn't See Nothin, a co-production with the Invisible Institute, won a Peabody Award in 2023.